 Please print in BLOCK CAPITALS

-l/we,the undersigned

-of

-Being a holder of Ordinary Shares of 1p each of Europa Oil & Gas (Holdings) plc hereby appoint the Chairman of the eing a holder of Ordinary Shares of 1p each of Europa Oil & Gas (Holdings) plc hereby appoint the Chairman of the Meeting, or (note 2)

-as my/our proxy to attend, speak and vote for me/us and on my/our behalf at the AGM of Europa Oil & Gas (Holdings BDO LLP, 55 Baker Street, London, W1U 7EU at 11.00am on Tuesday 11 December 2012 and at any adjournment there at the offices of
+as my/our proxy to attend, speak and vote for me/us and on my/our behalf at the AGM of Europa Oil & Gas (Holdings) plc to be held at the offices of BDO LLP, 55 Baker Street, London, W1U 7EU at 11.00am on Tuesday 11 December 2012 and at any adjournment thereof.

-I/we direct my/our proxy to vote on the following Resolutions as I/we have indicated by marking the appropriate bogiven, my/our proxy will vote or abstain from voting at his or her discretion and I/we authorise my/our proxy to vote he/she thinks fit in relation to any other matter which is put before the Meeting.
+I/we direct my/our proxy to vote on the following Resolutions as I/we have indicated by marking the appropriate box with an 'X'.
+If no indication is given, my/our proxy will vote or abstain from voting at his or her discretion and I/we authorise my/our proxy to vote (or abstain from voting) as he/she thinks fit in relation to any other matter which is put before the Meeting.

-Ordinary Business For Against

-1. Adoption of the Annual Report and Accounts for the year ended 31 July 2012

-2. Appointment and remuneration of the Auditors

-3. Re-election of Mr WH Adamson

-4. Re-election of Mr RJHM Corrie

-5. Authority to allot Ordinary Shares

-Special Business For Against

-6. Disapplication of pre-emption rights

-Date

-Signature(s)
+Date Signature(s)